H-Bombmxpwr/MusicPoster/README.md

 All that is required is to send in an artist and album(with close enough spelling) and the program will do the rest

 # Examples
-Someexamples are in [EXAMPLES.md](EXAMPLES.md).
+Some examples are in [EXAMPLES.md](EXAMPLES.md).
 A more extensive list of examples can be found [here](https://trevorg73.web.illinois.edu/musicposter/mosaic).

 # Printing